membraneframework/membrane_tutorials/videoroom/videoroom.md

   mix deps.get
   npm ci --prefix=assets
   ```
-  to install all the neccessary dependencies (both for the server and for the client).
+  to install all the necessary dependencies (both for the server and for the client).
   Then you can simply run the Phoenix server with the following command:
   ```
   mix phx.server